tableflip/aanchal-stories/README.md

 export default AboutUsPage
 ```

-Your page will be passed the folloing props
+Your page will be passed the following props

 - `facts` containing the project `facts.json`
 - `content` containing the local `content.json`